ucb-eecs251b/sp22-labs/joules-tutorial/spec.md

 ## Tutorial Files
 This tutorial uses the same RTL and test verilog files from `vlsi/lab3` to perform power estimation on a greatest common denominator (GCD) accelerator block.
-The directory structure, showing only relevant files, for the tutorial is shown below:
+The directory structure for the tutorial, showing only relevant files, is shown below:

 ```